-"Abandoned sign" means any sign defined herein that is not currently being used to advertise a currently licensed business, lessor, service, owner, product, or activity for which the legal owner cannot be found, licensed by the city of North Bend to operate at the location of the sign for a period of one year or more, or is A sign is considered abandoned when left blank or unused for a period of one year or more, is in significant disrepair and presents a safety hazard, or any signs left out for display after the specified time limit on permit expires.
+"Abandoned sign" means any sign defined herein that is not currently being used to advertise a currently licensed business, lessor, service, owner, product, or activity for which the legal owner cannot be found, licensed by the city of North Bend to operate at the location of the sign for a period of one year or more, or is A sign is considered abandoned when left blank or unused for a period of one yearninety days or more, is in significant disrepair and presents a safety hazard, or any signs left out for display after the specified time limit on permit expires.
+For a special event sign, the sign is considered abandoned seven days after the subject event occurs.